Akshay-Venkatesh/home-page/index.md

 ### Currently:

-I'm a software engineer working for NVIDIA CUDA software as part of the 'Programming Models and Runtime Systems for Deep Learning' team.
-I was a Ph.D student at the CSE dept in the Ohio State University and defended my disseration as of December 7th, 2016.
+I'm a software engineer working for NVIDIA Corportation as part of the 'Programming Models and Runtime Systems for Deep Learning' team (subgroup of CUDA Software).
+I was a Ph.D student at the CSE dept in the Ohio State University and defended my disseration on December 7th, 2016.
 I was part of the [Network-based Computing Lab](http://nowlab.cse.ohio-state.edu/) research group headed by Dr. D.K Panda.
 I received my Bachelor's degree in Technology (B.S equivalent (no pun intended)) from the department of Information Technology at NITK.

 My research interests include communication designs for accelerators/co-processors in HPC and power/energy-aware computing and performance analysis/profiling of MPI programs.
 I have been contributing the [MVAPICH MPI Project](http://mvapich.cse.ohio-state.edu/) since April 2012.